apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**How was the HPAI-infected pig discovered?**
+**Champions League live blog: Arsenal-Inter Milan, PSG-Atletico Madrid**

-You can read more about it [here](https://www.rfdtv.com/how-was-the-hpai-infected-pig-discovered).
+You can read more about it [here](https://www.espn.com/soccer/story/_/id/42114426/2024-uefa-champions-league-matchday-4-live-updates-highlights-inter-milan-arsenal-psg-atletico-madrid-bayern-munich-barcelona).

 ## Requirements
 - Python 3.8